altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 - The **Agilex™ 5 HPS component** in the virtual platform is an Intel Simics model that corresponds to the Hard Processor System Agilex™ 5 FPGA IP in the  Quartus Prime software.
 - The embedded software running in the HPS component is expected to be the same that can be run in the real silicon.
 Exercising the HPS-embedded software in this virtual platform allows you to debug the software using the Simics debug capabilities.

-### Main Features Supported by the Intel Agilex™ 5 E-Series Universal Virtual Platform
+### Main Features Supported by the Altera® Agilex™ 5 E-Series Universal Virtual Platform

 #### Boot an Operative System